miyakawataku/fluent-plugin-sensu/README.md

 ### Check payload

-The payload of a check result is JSON data with attributes as follows.
+The payload of a check result is a JSON object which contains attributes as follows.

 * `name`
   * The check name to identify the check.